sampurcell93/StoryMap/README.md

 1. Make modules.
 If you find yourself writing SCSS that is all kinda unified but not really in any previously defined category, make a new file in assets/sass like "_filename.scss" and import it.
 It'll help organization immensely.
 2. Includes go at the top of the block.

+## Python/Flask
+1. Backend is in python running the flask framework for a fully restful interface

 Stay thirsty, my friends.